jasonwenlee/pixelforce/README.md

 ### Implementation approach

-I decided to keep is as simple as possible and focus on the Explore tab.
+I decided to keep is as simple as possible.
 I maintained the need for reusable components, and emphasising on project structure and tidiness.

 ### End Result
 ![Simulator Screen Recording - iPhone 15 - 2024-01-19 at 16 39 45](https://github.com/jasonwenlee/pixelforce/assets/36957919/663a8525-ed57-42b0-9be4-a876d3206abe)